 Designing PCBs for IoT: How to Plan for FCC Certification

+The FCC standards for electronics is certainly something serious that needs to be considered.
 FCC Certification is a critical part of bringing IoT products to market.
 To pass successfully, you need to plan for the testing before you even begin to design your PCB.
 Read on to learn about the key considerations for your design.

 When I worked on my first internet of things (IoT) product, I was at a startup that was just past the two guys in the garage stage.
 I was literally the third employee.
 We were all smart, enthusiastic, and entirely focused on the proof of concept of our design.
-As the newcomer, I assumed that there was a plan in place for finalizing our product, getting any certifications or approvals, and getting it to market.
+As the newcomer, I assumed that there was a plan in place for finalizing our product, getting any equipment certifications or approvals, and getting it to market.
 Spoiler alert--I was completely wrong.
 We learned the hard way that no matter how amazing your IoT product is, no one will appreciate it if you can’t get it certified and on the market.

 What kind of testing and certification do I need?